-- In a small skillet heat one tablespoon of the olive oil and saute the shallot until caramelized.
+- In a small skillet heat one tablespoon of the olive oil and saute the shallot over low heat until caramelized.
 Add the red chile flakes and continue to cook for a few seconds.
-Remove from head and add the remaining oil, cider vinegar, and dijon mustard and whisk or stir to combine.
+Remove from heat and add the remaining oil, cider vinegar, and dijon mustard and whisk or stir to combine.

 - Toss the salad with dressing, season with salt and pepper, and serve.